c-allergic/Python-Demo-4-Algorithm/README.md

 # Python Demo for Algo.

 ## Code
+- Advarsarial Attack: Containing code implementation of FGSM and C&W attack
+- RNN
-- Linear Regression demo
+- Linear Regression
-- Ridge Regression demo
+- Ridge Regression
-- Gradient Descent demo
+- Gradient Descent
-- Logistic Regression demo: Interesting one and a lot to deal with.
+- Logistic Regression: Interesting one and a lot to deal with.
-- Differential Privacy demo: path to the directory and run `python main.py`.
+- Differential Privacy: path to the directory and run `python main.py`.
 Be careful about the dependencies.
-- Support vector Machine demo: Include complete pipeline and prediction code, could use AI to help generate client.
+- Support vector Machine: Include complete pipeline and prediction code, could use AI to help generate client.
-- Multi Layer Perceptron demo: California housing price prediction, build the simple NN with keras.
+- Multi Layer Perceptron: California housing price prediction, build the simple NN with keras.
-  I try to drop some seemed irrelevant feature columns and the performance improve.
-Next time I'll learn how to get information from the data visualization.
 ## Note
 - Machine Learning Lecture Note
 - Differential Privacy
-  The matetial for class presentation of DSAA 2290
 - Support Vector Machine
 - Word Embedding